Sunday, March 9, 2014

 Once the carrot is done to your liking, and it's cool enough to handle, time to assemble.

-Take room temperature Sushi Rice and form it into ovals.
-You need to dampen hands and fingers to handle sticky rice.
-Take a ping pong-sized amount of rice and squeeze it in your palm and fingers.
+Take room-temperature Sushi Rice and form it into ovals.
+You need to dampen your hands and fingers to handle sticky rice.
+Take a ping-pong-sized amount of rice and squeeze it into your palm and fingers.
 Try to form it into an oval.
-Give rice medium pressure, use other fingers to form rice into an oval - about 1 1/2 x 2 1/2 inches.
+Give rice medium pressure, and use other fingers to form rice into an oval - about 1 1/2 x 2 1/2 inches.
 Doesn't have to be perfect, you are going to slice carrot to fit the rice.

 I learned to roll Sushi Rice by practicing with a couple cups of cooked rice.
 I just kept rolling sushi ovals in my hand until I felt comfortable.
 The main thing is to squeeze the rice together enough, so it doesn't break apart when eating the sushi piece.

-Place flat side of carrot slice on rice oval.
-Optional to tie down carrot with a green onion stem "string," just sprinkle on some chopped green onion, or leave it plain.
+Place the flat side of the carrot slice on the rice oval.
+Optional to tie down the carrot with a green onion stem "string," just sprinkle on some chopped green onion, or leave it plain.

 Hindsight